Estimating Tail Risks in Language Model Output Distributions: Efficient Rare Unsafe Event Estimation

 Setting $\alpha_\text{mix} > 0$ ensures that $\kl{\ptarget \,||\, q_\text{mix}} < \infty$. \item \textbf{Model switching:} For generating an output sequence $\mbx$ of length $T$, we can sample the first $t_{\text{switch}}$ tokens from an unsafe model, and then \textit{switch} to the target model:

 \end{itemize} Both these choices reduce the estimator variance (i.e. error) and ensure that $\kl{\ptarget \,||\, q_\textsc{proposal}} < \infty$.

-\paragraph{Proposal Selection.} The optimal proposal for importance sampling is $q_\text{opt} \propto \ptarget(\mbx \mid \mbc) h(\mbx; \mbc)$, however, sampling from this distribution is infeasible.
+\paragraph{Proposal Selection.} The optimal proposal for importance sampling is $q_\text{opt} \propto \ptarget(\mbx \mid \mbc) h(\mbx; \mbc)$, but sampling from this distribution is infeasible.
 Instead, we select the closest approximation $q_\phi$ to the optimal distribution in our family of our unsafe models,